Exclavia/PyataDB/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![GitHub License](https://img.shields.io/github/license/Exclavia/PynexDB)

-PynexDB is a lightweight, in-memory, columnar database built with pure Python.
+PynexDB is a **lightweight**, **in-memory**, and **easy-to-use** database built with pure Python.
 It's designed for simplicity, speed, and ease of use in small to medium-sized projects, offering powerful features like indexing, transactions, and advanced querying without the need for external dependencies.

 ---

-## ✨ Features
+##  Features

 * **In-Memory Speed**: All data is held in memory for blazing-fast read and write operations.
-* **Columnar Storage**: Data is organized by column, leading to efficient queries and memory usage.
-* **Simple API**: An intuitive, Pythonic API that feels natural to use.
 * **Indexing**: Create indexes on columns for near-instantaneous lookups on large datasets.
 * **ACID-like Transactions**: An atomic transaction context manager ensures data integrity.
 If an operation fails, the entire transaction is rolled back.
 * **Advanced Queries**: Go beyond simple equality with operators for "greater than" (`__gt`), "less than" (`__lt`), "not equal" (`__ne`), and more.